tum-pbs/PhiFlow/documentation/sim.md

 Simpleplume().show()
 ```

-By default, `FieldSequenceModel` is configured to call `world.step()` on the default world for every step.
+By subclassing `FieldSequenceModel`, we inherit the functions

+- `add_field` to make data visible in the GUI,
+- `show` which launches the web service,
+- `step` which calls `world.step()` by default but can be overriden to implement custom behaviour.

+Slightly more complex examples can be found in
-[smokedemo.py](../apps/smokedemo.py) also adds obstacles to the scene and
+[smokedemo.py](../apps/smokedemo.py) which adds obstacles to the scene and
-[movementdemo.py](../apps/movementdemo.py) moves the inflow around.
+[movementdemo.py](../apps/movementdemo.py) which moves the inflow around.

 ### Running on the GPU